Running a Marathon Without Training? 6 Tips

 Break up your marathon into 1-mile walking sections and 4-mile running sections.

 The chances are that you will be capable of running the first 4 miles (1 mile is approx 1.6km) without much of a sweat.
 Then, give yourself a walk break for a mile.
-Then run 4 miles and walk another 1 mile, and so on.
+Then run 4 miles, walk 1 mile, and so on.

 The important thing to remember is that you are in the race for the long game.
 The first break may seem too easy, but be patient – remember there are over 20 miles to go.
 So, walk the whole mile, nice and steady, and don’t overdo it.